constantinembufung/-100DaysOfMLCode-OCR-Invoice-Recognition/README.md

 ## Day 11: August 06, 2018 @100DaysOfMLCode
 Day 11: learn Neural Machine Translation, understanding the maths behind LSTM in MT , study the BLEU score - evaluating the machine translation system.
 Encoder-Decoder architecture.
+Next Task: Build a seq2seq model for NMT from German-English using LSTM

+## Day 12: August 12, 2018 @100DaysOfMLCode
+Day 11: learn Neural Machine Translation, understanding the maths behind LSTM in MT , study the BLEU score - evaluating the machine translation system.
+Encoder-Decoder architecture.
-Next Task: Build a seq2seq model for NMT from French-English using LSTM
+Next Task: Build a seq2seq model for NMT from German-English using LSTM

+## Day 13: August 13, 2018 @100DaysOfMLCode
+Day 11: Build Basic Neural Machine Translation from German to english
+Next Task: improve the model by using Attentio